Charis-Graham/Hack112/README.md

 (INSERT SCREENSHOT OF AN EXAMPLE QUESTION BEING ASKED)

 The user can answer a question with just the simple click of a button.
 Some of the answers can be a simple "yes" or "no", while other answers have multiple ranges to select from.
-Every answer comes with an amount of "People Points" which are added to a score to determine how the robot appears on the screen.
+Every answer comes with an amount of "People Points" which are points added to a score to determine how the robot appears on the screen.

 **When a robot recieves feedback that indicates direction towards optimal health, some visual changes include:**
 1. Sparkles in the background